 With the lesser parts, this bicycle is much cheaper than its competitions.
 Despite the lower price, however, it maintained a high quality due to the selection of materials along with the electrical components.

 A suspension would have made the bicycle a lot smoother on uneven surfaces however it’s nearly impossible to hit a suspension system in this particular price range.
 Also, the bicycle comes with a plush seat along with a pair or wide tires that delivers a smooth sail of a ride.
 For extra comfort, you can always add a suspension seat or change with a more comfortable saddle.

 - Lightweight Frame: The aluminum alloy frame is lightweight and sturdy, supporting up to 250 lbs. and made for everyday use

-- TRAVELS WITH YOU - Easily take it up and down stairs, slide it under your desk, or tuck it away at home with the collapsible handlebar
+- On the go: easily take it up and down stairs, slide it under your desk, or tuck it away at home with the collapsible handlebar

 My final thoughts